Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Influence of temporal changes of adversarial perturbations

-\newcolumntype{b}{>{\hsize=1.3\hsize \arraybackslash}X} \newcolumntype{s}{>{\hsize=0.9\hsize \arraybackslash}X} \paragraph{Results.} Table \ref{table:temporal_pattern} shows the accuracy for the two cases.
-Case 1 and Case 2 always yield higher accuracy (i.e., lower attack success rates) than the regular I-FGSM optimized in both spatial and temporal dimensions.
-Case 2, where frame-wise perturbations are generated and merged, shows lower accuracy than Case 1, which is due to higher degrees of freedom in optimizing the perturbations.
+\textbf{Results.} Table \ref{table:temporal_pattern} shows the accuracy for the two cases.
+They always yield higher accuracy (i.e., lower attack success rates) than the unrestricted I-FGSM optimized in both spatial and temporal dimensions.
+The number of variables that are optimized in the perturbation is $T$ times larger in Case 2 than in Case 1 because frame-wise perturbations are generated and merged in Case 2 while a temporally static perturbation is used in Case 1.
+In other words, Case 2 has higher degrees of freedom in optimizing the perturbations than Case 1, and thus Case 2 shows lower accuracy than Case 1.
 These results demonstrate that temporal patterns of adversarial perturbations are important for successful attacks.
 Nevertheless, there exist some gaps between significant removal of the effect of attacks in Figure \ref{fig:attack_random} and partial reduction of the effect of attacks in Table \ref{table:temporal_pattern}, suggesting that importance of temporal patterns is not a complete explanation for the sensitivity of adversarial perturbations to temporal destruction.